In this article

 - You feel like you have severe flu.

 Legionnaires disease can prove fatal.
 If you are a landlord or business owner that deals with large plumbing systems that have been dormant for some time, it’s essential that you undertake a landlord legionella risk assessment and that these areas are inspected and sanitised efficiently to prevent the growth of this bacteria.
-For more information on the UK Legionella guidelines is available on the official gov website.
+More information on the UK Legionella guidelines is available on the official gov website.